marcoheine-com/disseminationapp/README.md

 * line 275: shows if a publication is new to the localstorage, the content of a browser push notification

-These tests can be seen in the terminal as they are running on the server.
+The following tests can be seen in the terminal as they are running on the server.

 In the file _server.js_